profile-sh/docs/projects/gh_workflows_project.md

 ```
 {% endraw %}

-The above composite-action expects the script files are in the repo with the file paths provided as inputs.
-Also the conposite-action directory depth is used in the script file path construction.
+The above composite-action expects the script files are in the composite-action repo with the file paths provided as inputs.
+Also the composite-action directory depth is used in the script file path construction.

-Last, we need a workflow to call the above reusable workflow and the composite-action.
+We need a workflow to call the above reusable workflow and the composite-action.

 Exercise: Using the code below, create a workflow named w07_scripts, in the repo call-reusable-workflows.